 Photinia Hedging Information

 Photinias do need pruning to keep them looking tidy and so you can achieve the height and bushiness you need.
-They should be pruned in Spring and again in late Summer if the need it.
-You can also through the year trim any untidy branches.
+They should be pruned in spring and a general tidy up later on in summer.

 Photinias can be fed upto 4 times a year with an all purpose granula feed such as chicken pellets or bonemeal.